-I am a Ph.D. student at Scuola Normale Superiore in Pisa, Italy, where I conduct theoretical research on plasmonics and anisotropic metamaterials.
-However, my true passion is teaching, which dates back to my bachelor's years.
-Since then, I have taught various courses aimed at talented high school students involved in the Physics Olympiad, as well as university freshmen.
-I also enjoy writing educational materials and articles that challenge misconceptions and debunk common myths found in traditional sources.
-I plan to write several textbooks on Classical Physics, one of which is already in progress.
-I aspire to become a lecturer and dedicate my life to Physics education.
+Hello, I am Danny.
+I am in the final stage of my Ph.D. in Physics at Scuola Normale Superiore in Pisa, Italy, where I conduct theoretical research on plasmonics and anisotropic metamaterials.
+In parallel, I work as a Police Inspector in the forensic department of the Italian Police in Rome, specializing in GSR analysis.
+However, my true passion is teaching, which blossomed during my undergraduate years.
+Since then, I have taught a variety of courses for talented high school students preparing for the Physics Olympiad, as well as for first-year university students.
+I also enjoy writing educational materials and articles that clarify complex concepts, challenge misconceptions, and debunk persistent myths often found in traditional sources; in the same vein, I plan to author a series of textbooks on Classical Physics, one of which is already in progress.
+I wish to dedicate my life to physics education.

-Currently, I am working on several projects in two fields that I particularly love: celestial mechanics and fluid dynamics.
-For example, in addition to my Ph.D. research, I am currently pursuing a study on the deflation of soap bubbles, which served as the theoretical basis for the experimental examination of the 2025 Italian Physics Olympiad.
+Currently, in addition to my Ph.D. research, I am working on some projects in two fields that I particularly love: celestial mechanics and fluid dynamics.
+As for the latter, you can check this paper about daflating soap bubbles.
+It served as the theoretical basis for the final experimental examination of the 2025 Italian Physics Olympiad.

 Here, you can find a collection of notes and exercises I have written over the past six years.